scemino/nscumm/README.md

 NSCUMM
 ======

-Quick and dirty .NET port of the Scumm engine version 4 of the project scummvm.
+Quick and dirty .NET port of the SCUMM engine version 3 and 4 of the project scummvm.

 Quick start
 -----------